In the beginning …

 While away on a quick personal trip to Marietta, Georgia, I tried using my favorite point-and-shoot camera, the Fujifilm x100t for panorama making.
 Earlier in the week, I instructed my students to make a panorama using Lightroom (LR), vertical slice shots, and manual focus for their weekly shoot assignment.
 After a brief walk around Marietta Square, I thought I would try and photograph a beautiful church and challenge the software with vertical and horizontal slices to see if a tourist with a point-and-shoot camera could make a decent-looking panorama and then share the results with my students.

-Located just off Marietta Square at 148 Church Street, and in a high traffic corner (hey this is north Atlanta!) is First Baptist Church Marietta.
+Located just off Marietta Square at 148 Church Street, and in a high-traffic corner (hey this is north Atlanta!) is First Baptist Church Marietta.
 I had to ignore all my rules for exposure and perspective to get the shots, but if I could get something decent, this would be a great way to shoot with this small camera and without a tripod.
-My days of carrying around an ultra wide lens with a tech camera and 50+ megapixel back might be gone, at least while traveling for pleasure and not for photography in general.
+My days of carrying around an ultra-wide lens with a tech camera and 50+ megapixel back might be gone, at least while traveling for pleasure.

 Here are the initial slices shot very quickly while traffic waited:

 The final image was created using Photoshop (PS) for piecing it all together, and then into LR for perspective & exposure corrections, and cropping.
-PS did a better job analyzing and piecing together the slices, although LR's merge tool was close.
-I recommend trying LR for panorama building first, (because as a commercial photographer teacher, I need to teach to the fastest post processing workflow possible), and leave PS for the heavy lifting.
-If LR cannot do what you want it to do, then take it into PS through LR by selecting your images, right-clicking and choosing: "Edit In - Merge to Panorama in Photoshop."
+PS did a better job analyzing and piecing together the slices, although LR’s merge tool was close.
+I recommend trying LR for panorama building first, (because as a commercial photography teacher, I need to teach to the fastest post-processing workflow possible), and leave PS for heavy lifting.
+If LR cannot do what you want it to do, then take it into PS through LR by selecting your images, right-clicking, and choosing: “Edit In – Merge to Panorama in Photoshop.”

-This article was published at The Online Photographer.
+This article was published @ The Online Photographer